OKJay50/SVGLOGO-BOY/README.md

 ## Features

 - Generate SVG logos with user-defined text and colors.
-- Choice of shapes: Square, Circle, Triangle.
+- Choice of shapes: Rectangle, Ellipse, Pentagon.
 - Customizable text and shape colors.
 - Simple and interactive CLI prompts.